-The continent has been home to the majority of the human race since pretty much time began.
+Asia has been home to the majority of the human race since pretty much time began.
 Most of the first civilisations started in one or another part of Asia.
 Nearly 5 billion people are currently living in this enormous area.
 This constitutes roughly 60% of the world’s population.
-The diversity of cultures, religions, government styles and even types of cuisine across the continent is mind-boggling.
-Furthermore, the continental landmass known as “Eurasia” is where the continent of Europe and the continents of Asia and Africa intersect.
+The diversity of cultures, religions, government styles and even cuisine types across the continent is mind-boggling.
+Furthermore, the continental landmass is known as “Eurasia” is where the continent of Europe and the continents of Asia and Africa intersect.

 In general terms, Asia borders the Pacific Ocean to the east, and the Indian Ocean, to the south.
 To the north, it borders the Arctic Ocean.
 The most commonly accepted land boundaries show Asia starting to the east of the Suez Canal.
 Thus, it becomes separate from Africa.
 Anywhere to the east of the Turkish Straits and the Urals constitutes Asia.
 South of the Caucasus Mountains and the Caspian and Black Seas is in Asia too.
 This creates the dividing line between Asia and Europe.
 Hence, Turkey is a transcontinental country.